 Principle Why?
 How?
-Time Volume of reading is key in growth prioritize independent reading by putting it into your plans first celebrate where students already are in their stamina Choice Students are more motivated to read when they get to choose what they read conduct class discussions about considerations when choosing books advertise books and have students advertise books Talk Talk leads to improved comprehension and builds community - conduct inquiries into purposeful Teacher Support Feedback is one of the most impactful tools we have for raising student achievement design a schedule that includes conferring and small group work take notes and be prepared to teach
+Time Volume of reading is key in growth prioritize independent reading by putting it into your plans first celebrate where students already are in their stamina Choice Students are more motivated to read when they get to choose what they read conduct class discussions about considerations when choosing books advertise books and have students advertise books Talk Talk leads to improved comprehension and builds community - include partner time in independent reading - conduct inquiries into purposeful talk Teacher Support Feedback is one of the most impactful tools we have for raising student achievement design a schedule that includes conferring and small group work take notes and be prepared to teach